Sacraments of Initiation

 Jesus invites everyone into His Church.
 Once we accept His invitation, He welcomes us with the Sacraments of Initiation: Baptism, Confirmation and Holy Communion.
 Baptism initiates us into the death and resurrection of Christ; Confirmation initiates us into a relationship with the Holy Spirit; and Holy Communion initiates us into communion with the Father, who receives the same body and soul of His Son that we receive in this sacrament.

-- Thereafter, the bishop will Confirm 5th graders each spring.
+The Bishop will Confirm 5th graders each spring.

 Adults who desire to receive the Sacrament of Confirmation should contact one of the pastors.